FoothillCSClub/Constitution/CS_Club_Constitution.md

 Meeting times are called by the president or decided by the general membership.
 A quorum, a two-thirds majority vote, is needed to carry out any legislation and to hold elections.

 ### Section 8.02
 A quorum is a two-thirds majority of the voting members in good standing with current dues paid (if any).
-A faculty/staff advisor presence is also required.
+Faculty/staff advisor presence is also required.

 ### Section 8.03
 Club members should be regularly notified of upcoming agenda items and meeting minutes should be promptly distributed afterwards to assist in keeping the official records of the club and to notify the public of upcoming issues.